 Ernest Meissonier (1815-1891), Campaign of France, 1814, 1864.
 Oil on wood, 51.5 x 76.5 cm, Paris, Musée d’Orsay.

-The series made by the 49-year-old artist, an admirer of Seventeenth-century Flemish and Dutch small-format painting, captures the desolate landscape the Grande Armée endured and their solitary, unusually unkempt, and virtually tenuous figure of Napoleon leading the General Staff and troops in an over-extended military campaign that spelled defeat.
+The series made by the 49-year-old artist, an admirer of seventeenth-century Flemish and Dutch small-format painting, captures the desolate landscape the Grande Armée endured.
+It also depicted a solitary, unusually unkempt, and tenuous figure of Napoleon who is leading the General Staff and troops in an over-extended military campaign that spelled defeat.

-For the painting, the artist’s imagination was informed by historical documentation including interviews of surviving eyewitnesses, including the detail of, in 1814, the Emperor’s grey coat.
-The realist style was a prevailing aspect of mid-19th century artistic taste in the Second Empire headed by Napoleon III, a nephew of Napoleon I, from 1852 to 1870.
+For the painting, the artist’s imagination was informed by historical documentation including interviews of surviving eyewitnesses, including the detail of the Emperor’s grey coat.
+Its realist style was a prevailing aspect of mid-19th century artistic taste during the Second Empire headed by Napoleon III from 1852 to 1870.

-From Paris to Vilna in Lithuania was a 1200-miles march.
-Yet the object of Napoleon’s campaign, the Russian army, had retreated.
-It was another 550-mile march towards Moscow.
-French troops found themselves unexpectedly suffering from distant or nonexistent supply lines.
-The reluctant new conscripts and battle-hardened veterans were sick and exhausted.
+From Paris to Vilna in Lithuania was a twelve hundred mile march.
+The object of Napoleon’s campaign was to defeat the Russian army.
+But the Russians had retreated.
+It was another 550-mile march to Moscow.
+French troops were suffering from distant and nonexistent supply lines.
+Conscripts and battle-hardened veterans alike were sick and exhausted.